uniswapfoundation/v4-template/README.md

 Typically caused by missing Github SSH keys, and can be resolved by following the steps [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

 Or [adding the keys to your ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent), if you have already uploaded SSH keys

+### Anvil fork test failures

+Some versions of Foundry may limit contract code size to ~25kb, which could prevent local tests to fail.
+You can resolve this by setting the `code-size-limit` flag

+`anvil --code-size-limit 40000`

 ### Hook deployment failures